Kori166/IoD_Dashboard/README.md

 Used for:

 - Time Series search labels
-- LSOA-to-ward display text
+- showing which ward an LSOA belongs to
-- ward aggregation checks
+- checking ward aggregations

 ## Current page behaviour